FelixS90/libCZIrw_Demo/README.md

 ## Python Wrappers for libCZI

-The following list of python wrappers is available for libCZIrw.
+The following list of python wrappers is available for libCZI.
 They provide easy access to CZI image data from python.

-### pylibCZIrw
+### pylibCZI

-This is a python module for reading and writing Zeiss CZI files by utilizing libCZIrw and can be found here: [pylibCZIrw](https://pypi.org/project/pylibczirw/)
+This is a python module for reading and writing Zeiss CZI files by utilizing libCZI and can be found here: [pylibCZI](https://pypi.org/project/pylibCZI/)

 ## Licensing
-libCZIrw is a reader and writer for the CZI fileformat written in C++ Copyright (C) 2022  Zeiss Microscopy GmbH
+libCZI is a reader and writer for the CZI fileformat written in C++ Copyright (C) 2022  Zeiss Microscopy GmbH

 This program is free software: you can redistribute it and/or modify